hexadivine/technical_analysis/README.md

 # Technical Analysis

-A pure python library to perform technical analysis in a very efficient way without installing any dependencies.
+A pure python library to perform technical analysis in a very efficient way without installing any dependencies other than numpy.

 ## Why to use this library